Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-build-from-source-run-tests.md

 ### Getting Started

-As documented in the [README.md](https://github.com/microsoft/PowerApps-TestEngine/blob/grant-archibald-md/integration-merge/samples/coe-kit-setup-wizard/README.md) to begin, clone the repository using the git application and PowerShell command line.
+As documented in the [CoE Setup Wizard Sample](https://github.com/microsoft/PowerApps-TestEngine/blob/grant-archibald-md/integration-merge/samples/coe-kit-setup-wizard/) to begin, clone the repository using the git application and PowerShell command line.
 Ensure you are logged out of the pac CLI to clear any previous sessions.
 Then, log in to the Power Platform CLI and add the config.json file in the same folder as RunLibraryTests.ps1, replacing the values with your tenant and environment ID.
 Finally, run the sample tests from PowerShell.

 ### What to Expect